-In this step the hybrid assembly pipeline attempts to merge the Nanopore long-read and Illumina short-read assemblies into a single, finished genome.
-Unicycler takes advantage of the fact that long-reads can span repeat sequences and high or low GC-content regions, while the higher accuracy of short-reads (i.e. high Phred Q-scores) can be used to correct some of the lower quality long-read basepairs and perform some gap filling actions.
+In this step, the hybrid assembly pipeline attempts to merge the Nanopore long-read and Illumina short-read assemblies into a single, finished genome.
+Unicycler takes advantage of the fact that long-reads can span repeat sequences and high or low GC-content regions, while the higher accuracy of short-reads (i.e. high Phred Q-scores) can be used to correct some of the lower quality long-read basepairs and perform some gap-filling actions.

-Although the details of the hybrid assembly algorithm are beyond the scope of this article, and are in fact fairly complex, we can understand the methodology at a high level.
+Although the details of the hybrid assembly algorithm are beyond the scope of this article and are in fact fairly complex, we can understand the methodology at a high level.
 Using SPAdes, the hybrid assembler performs short-read assembly on the Illumina reads to generate high-quality contigs and scaffolds.
 It then attempts to create a string graph assembly from short-read contigs/scaffolds and long-reads.
 The string graph and long-reads are used to create bridges between sets of contigs/scaffolds, and then the bridge sequences themselves are merged into very long continuous sequences.
-At this point Unicycler may have generated an almost complete genome.
-If there are small gaps remaining the assembled genome, the pipeline moves to Step 4.
+At this point, Unicycler may have generated an almost complete genome.
+If there are small gaps remaining in the assembled genome, the pipeline moves to Step 4.

 Step 4: Polish Assembly

-In this step, Pilon and highly accurate short-reads are used to close any remaining small gaps, small indels or mismatches in the assembly.
-Gap closure or gap filling is used to generate a single, fully finished, complete genome.
+In this step, Pilon and highly accurate short-reads are used to close any remaining small gaps, small indels, or mismatches in the assembly.
+Gap closure or gap-filling is used to generate a single, fully finished, complete genome.